- Athletic Training (B.A.)

 If you have an interest in sports, enjoy science, love to work with others, and have a heart to serve, then a career in athletic training may be a good fit for you.

 At Messiah College, you’ll be part of a dynamic and unique training curriculum that has earned its reputation as a demanding, yet highly rewarding program.
-In fact, more than 90 percent of our graduates enter either graduate school or acquire jobs with nationwide public and private educational institutions, professional teams, sports medicine-related clinics, hospitals, and industrial/corporate organizations.
+In fact, more than 90 percent of our graduates enter either graduate school or acquire jobs with nationwide public and private educational institutions, professional teams, sports medicine-related clinics, hospitals and industrial/corporate organizations.

 Looking for accreditation?
 We’ve got that covered.
-Messiah College's Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and meets state requirements for athletic training certification.
+Messiah College's Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and meets state requirements for athletic training licensure.
 Successful completion of Messiah's program also prepares students for the Board Of Certification (BOC) examination.
 Our seniors pass the national certification exam at a rate that exceeds the national average and commend our program for the education that they have received.

 As an athletic training major at Messiah College, you’ll be able to: